A STEPS COMMUNITY ART ENGAGEMENT PROJECT

-In collaboration with DUKE Heights BIA with the talents of 7 artists (including an artist collective and youth from The Neighbourhood Group), vacant storefronts were animated to bring vibrant energy to the North York community as part of the City of Toronto’s NoVacancy and StrollTO initiative to encourage residents to explore their neighbourhoods.
+In collaboration with DUKE Heights BIA with the talents of 7 artists (including an artist collective and youth from The Neighbourhood Group), vacant storefronts were animated to bring community art engagement with vibrant energy to the North York community as part of the City of Toronto’s NoVacancy and StrollTO initiative to encourage residents to explore their neighbourhoods.

 PROJECT AT A GLANCE